 I have come to know Amarachi Attamah as an epitome of the hardcore Igbo woman.
 She won my heart the first time I watched her performance and then again at the Port Harcourt Literary Society open mic night and literary evening when she was one of our guests and has since then become someone I admire and respect.

 She stole the heart of everyone, I am sure with her deep vocals, her oratory, and her rare poetry performance technique, though usually done in Igbo language, those who couldn’t understand the language were carried along with her facial expressions, her body gestures and her poise.

 Just recently she released a poetic video documentary telling the Biafra story.
 I have watched it and I have a lot to say.

-I visited Youtube and was held spellbound for 12 minutes 50 seconds as I watched in awe, in pain and in wonder the testimonies of those who witnessed, fought and lost loved ones during the war.
+I visited Youtube and was held spellbound for 12 minutes 50 seconds as I watched in awe, in pain, and in wonder, the testimonies of those who witnessed and fought and lost loved ones during the war.
 The clips had me shaking like a leaf, and saw me praying against any form of civil, military or any form of war that could break out.

 They shared of those lost, the hunger, the pain, the suffering and the evils of war.
 I had read them in books, I had seen clips in movies, but then this was different for me,

 This is an awesome piece of art and it deserves to be included in the school curriculum, so it can be studied.
-And be used as a reminder that war, though tempting and a form of power play is evil and its known for ravaging the land.
+And be used as a reminder that war, though tempting and a form of power play it is evil and it’s also known for ravaging the land.

 I could hear it in what they were not saying.